-With Dental Advantage by Delta Dental, there are some services that will not be covered.
+With supplemental dental coverage by Delta Dental, there are some services that will not be covered.

 Below are examples of some of those services.
-For a complete list of service limitations and exclusions, please visit sharpmedicareadvantage.com/our-plans/dental-care.
+For a complete list of service limitations and exclusions, please visit www.sharpmedicareadvantage.com/our-plans/dental-care.